hungcq/knowledge-repo/psychology/influence.md

   - Titles
   - Clothes (eg uniform, business suit)
   - Trappings (eg car, jewelry)
-- Handling tactics:
-  - Aware of power of authority & how easy it can be faked:
+- Handling tactic: aware of power of authority & how easy it can be faked:
   - Need to distinguish real & not real expert: focus on field of expertise
   - Need to check whether the expert is honest: anything to gain from the recommendation?
   - -> Aware of counter move when they pretend to argue to a degree against their own interests
 ### Addi
 - Association between size and status

 ## 7. Scarcity
 - Beha: opportunities seem more valuable to us when their availability is limited
+- Causes:
-- Cause: loss aversion, regret aversion of forgone oppo
+  - Loss aversion, regret aversion of forgone oppo
+  - Psychological reactance: try to retain freedom of choice when it is limited/threatened
+  - -> Rationalize afterward about the positive qualities of the product
 - Compliant techniques:
   - Limited number: inform the customer that a certain product is in short supply that cannot be guaranteed to last long
   - Deadline: place some official time limit on the customer's oppo to get the offer
   - -> No time to think
-- Causes of effectiveness: psychological reactance: try to retain freedom of choice when it is limited/threatened
-- -> Rationalize afterward about the positive qualities of the product
 - Also apply to non-material things: info, messages, communications, knowledge
 - Conditions for effectiveness:
   - Drop from abundance to scarcity > constance scarcity
   - Drop because of demand > normal drop
-  - -> Competitiveness
+  - -> Trigger competitiveness
 - Handling tactics:
   - Difficulty: typical reaction to scarcity hinders the ability to think
   - Tactics: